zeigernz/jekyll-now/about.md

 ### Experience with

-I have experience with the following (groupings are arbitrary):
+I have experience with the following technologies (groupings are arbitrary):

 - Go (Golang) / Java / Scala / Groovy
 - Akka / Reactive Streams / Apache Camel